Olethreutinae

 (NCBI-index: 1.101145)

 The first spot of the Pine Marble (Piniphila bifasciana) was at night when it was attracted to light.
-This leafroller has a brown-grey forewing with two wide white cross bands.
-One band is 1/3 of the wing and one is close to the apex.
-The bands are usually grey-white or yellow-brown, and sometimes orange to pink.
-Especially the band close to the wingtip.
-The flying period in one generation is from June to August and the wingspan is 12-16mm.
+This leafroller has a brown-grey forewing with two broad white cross bands.
+One band is 1/3 of the wing, and one is close to the apex.
+The bands are usually grey-white or yellow-brown and sometimes orange to pink—especially the band close to the wingtip.
+The flying period in one generation is from June to August, and the wingspan is 12-16mm.
 The larvae feed in a silken gallery among the young shoots and male flowers.
 Host plant: Scotch Pine.
 Dutch name: Tweebandbladroller.
 Frisian name:

 Flying period: